Arthur Getis: Career

 Arthur Getis held many academic positions during his four decades-long career.
 After graduating from the University of Washington, Getis took a position at Michigan State University as an assistant professor where he worked from 1961 to 1963.
 While at Michigan State University, Getis served on the Social Science College Research Committee, and invented a Cartogram that was designed to focus the eye on a particular feature.
 Getis left MSU for a position at Rutgers University Livingston College in 1963, where he did groundbreaking research in the discipline of spatial analysis.
 In 1977, Gettis took a position in the geography department at the University of Illinois Urbana-Champaign, where he served as department head.
 In 1990, Getis left University of Illinois Urbana-Champaign to work at the University of California, Santa Barbara, where he headed a new joint Ph.D. program.
 In addition to these academic positions, he also held visiting professorships at the University of Bristol and the University of Cambridge.

 During his career, Getis focused his research on spatial descriptive statistics, where he focused on topics like spatial autocorrelation, k-function analysis, and their applications to real-world problems.
 Working with Keith Ord, he created the innovative and highly influential Getis-Ord family of statistics.

 Getis collaborated with numerous geographers throughout his career to advance GIScience, Geographic Information Systems (GIS), and geography as a whole.
 With Luc Anselin, Getis worked to explore the then-new technology of GIS.
 As the concept of computer cartography was only introduced in 1959 by Waldo Tobler, and the term "geographic information systems" introduced in the 1960s by Roger Tomlinson, this research was extremely influential in laying the foundation for GIS, and modern cartography.
 Getis worked with geographer Michael Goodchild to establish GIScience foundations in academia, advancing the discipline.

 Getis worked with Manfred M. Fischer to found the Journal of Geographical Systems in 1994.
 This journal focuses on both theoretical and applied spatial modeling, methods, and results.
 Getis served as one of the editors-in-chief for this journal from 1994 to 2007, and as an honorary editor from 2008 until his death in 2022.

 Getis served on the board of directors for the University Consortium for Geographic Information Science (UCGIS) from 1997 to 2001, when he was elected the organization's president, serving between 2001 and 2002.
 After serving as president of UCGIS, Getis was on the executive committee until 2004.
+In 1999, he served as the 40th President of the Western Regional Science Association.